 For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures.

 What is the minimum share of investments in transitional and enabling activities?
 Not applicable for this sub-fund.

-are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.
+take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.